philips-labs/terraform-aws-github-runner/README.md

 This [Terraform](https://www.terraform.io/) module creates the required infrastructure needed to host [GitHub Actions](https://github.com/features/actions) self-hosted, auto-scaling runners on [AWS spot instances](https://aws.amazon.com/ec2/spot/).
 It provides the required logic to handle the life cycle for scaling up and down using a set of AWS Lambda functions.
 Runners are scaled down to zero to avoid costs when no workflows are active.

-> 📢 [`v3`](https://github.com/philips-labs/terraform-aws-github-runner/pull/3037) underlying logging framework is replaced by [AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/).
-Depending on how you handle the logging of the module a migration could be required.

-> 📢 [`v2`](https://github.com/philips-labs/terraform-aws-github-runner/issues/2517) adds the option to create multiple runners at once, via a Terraform [submodule](./modules/multi-runner/README.md).
-The webhook will deliver events to dedicated runner queues based on matching rules.
-Next, for each queue, a scaling lambda will ensure the specific runner is created.
-For more details checkout the [examples](./examples/multi-runner/README.md).

-> 📢 `v1` is available on a dedicated branch.
-The default branch `main` is related to `v2`, for fixes or backports you can submit a PR to the branch `v1`.
-For feature PR's we will ask you to at least submit a PR to `main`

-> 📢 The `main` branch is the new default branch, we will not merge PR's back to `develop`.
-Please update and rebase your PR to `main` for `v2`, or to the branch `v1` for `v1`.
+> 📢 We maintain the project as a thruly open-source project.
+We maintain the project on best effor.
+We welcome contributions from the community.
+Feel free to help us answering issues, reviewing PR's, maintain and improve the project.

+> 📢 [`v5`](https://github.com/philips-labs/terraform-aws-github-runner/pull/3552) replaces Amazon Linux 2 by Amazon Linux 2023 as default OS.
+Check the PR for more details and other changes.

+> 📢 For contibutions to older versions you can make a PR to the related branch, e.g. `v4`.
+We have no release process in place for older versions.

 > 📢 HELP WANTED: We have been running the AWS self-hosted GitHub runners OS project in Philips Labs for over two years!
 And we are incredibly happy with all the feedback and contribution of the open-source community.
 In the next months we will speak at some conferences to share the solution and story of running this open-source project.
 Via [this questionaire](https://forms.office.com/r/j03CUzdLFp) we would like to gather  feedback from the community to use in our talks.